-Florian Carl is an ethnomusicologist based at the University of Cape Coast, Ghana, where he currently serves as Head of the Department of Music and Dance.
-Before joining the faculty of University of Cape Coast in 2009, he taught at Hanover University of Music, Drama and Media, Germany, as well as the University of Ghana, Legon.
-Florian holds a PhD in Ethnomusicology (2007, Hanover University of Music, Drama and Media, Germany) and an MA (Magister Artium) in Musicology, African Studies and Sociocultural Anthropology (2004, University of Cologne).
+Florian Carl is a Senior Lecturer in ethnomusicology at the University of Cape Coast, Ghana, where he currently serves as Head of the Department of Music and Dance.
+Before joining the faculty of the University of Cape Coast in 2009 he taught at the University of Music, Drama, and Media, Hanover, Germany, as well as the University of Ghana, Legon.
+Florian holds a PhD from the University of Music, Drama, and Media, Hanover (2007), and a Masters in Musicology, African Studies and Sociocultural Anthropology (2004) from the University of Cologne, Germany.

 Florian’s teaching experience includes the undergraduate and postgraduate levels with courses in (ethno)musicology, music history, social and cultural theory, research methods, as well as acoustics and music technology.
 At the University of Cape Coast, Florian has, for the past three years, also been teaching the inter-faculty course “Beginning German.”
 Florian is supervising a number of Master’s and doctoral candidates in ethnomusicology and he is a member of Board of Directors of the international DAAD Graduate School Performing Sustainability.
 Cultures and Development in West Africa.

-When he is not doing administrative work, teaching or engaging in research, Florian likes spending time with his family, friends, dog, cats and chicken.
+When he is not doing administrative work, teaching, or engaging in research, Florian likes spending time with his family, dog, cats and chicken.
 He also enjoys reading, writing, cooking, eating, doing garden work, playing piano, composing electronic music and, lately, learning how to code.